josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/💸_Lets_Make_The_Money_Talk/🐦‍🔥_listening_to_survivors.md

-# 🧠 Survivors and Listening
+# 🐦‍🔥 Listening To Survivors

 **First created:** 2025-12-21 | **Last updated:** 2025-12-21
 *Survivor sovereignty as constraint, not resource.*